aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 505)/Week 6/Analyst & Culture Assessment.md

 Your submission must include your interview notes (interviewee names are not required, but position is) and your final analysis/insights.
 There are no page limit requirements.
 Your submission should follow APA guidelines.

  ---

+Interviewed: Director of Information Security, Associate VP of Information Technology

+1. Describe the current state of business data analytics (using data to make better decisions) in the organization.
+Has a vision or future state been envisioned/developed?
+If so, can you describe it?
+	1.
+2. Are organizational leaders brought into data analytics to help drive better decision-making in the organization?
+What actions have you observed them put into practice to achieve the desired vision/future state of data analytics?
+	1.
+3. What structures, systems, and/or tools have been put in place to help the organization become more analytical with its data?
+What investments are being made?
+	1.
+4. How does the organization reinforce the use of data analytics in decision-making?
+	1.
+5. How has the value of data analytics been communicated to the organization?
+	1.
+6. Is there an executive champion for data analytics in the organization?
+If yes, describe their role.
+	1.
+7. What do you see as the biggest hurdle in becoming a more analytical, data-driven organization?
+	1.